neilatuniofyorkspace/computational_linguistics_one/README.md

 # computational_linguistics_one
-from basic text handling to quite advanced clsutering
+from basic text handling to quite advanced clustering